 This place didn’t look like much but oh my god the pancakes were amazing.
 Would definitely recommend if you’re looking for somewhere cosy to sit with decent prices as well!

 Entry to Amsterdam’s most famous museums – like the Rijksmuseum, Van Gogh Museum and Stedelijk modern art museum – costs around €18 per person.
 You can book museum tickets online in advance, which won’t save you money but will help you skip the ticket queue.
 Though you can check out the sculpture gardens surrounding the Rijksmuseum for free.

-I have been to all those museums before, so this time me and my fashion loving friend decided to check out Fashion Statements exhibition at Amsterdam museum.
-I was pleasantly surprised when I found out that the entry ticket gave us the access to the whole museum which has great exhibits on history, culture and people of Amsterdam.
+I have been to all those museums before, so this time me and my fashion-loving friend decided to check out Fashion Statements exhibition at Amsterdam museum.
+I was pleasantly surprised when I found out that the entry ticket gave us access to the whole museum which has great exhibits on history, culture, and people of Amsterdam.

 I couldn’t leave Amsterdam without saying goodbye to my favourite canal – Herengracht.
 So, following my slow travel mantra we spent a few hours here chilling and people watching from Brasserie Baton

-It’s a lovely cafe at the bottom end of Herengracht (closer end towards the Central Station) offering small but delicious selection of food, cake and tasty coffee.
+It’s a lovely cafe at the bottom end of Herengracht (closer end towards the Central Station) offering a small but delicious selection of food, cake, and tasty coffee.

 Such a wonderful place to spend an afternoon watching Amsterdam walk past you.

 Perhaps one of the best things to do and this is probably the case in any city, is just to wander around and explore.

 In my experience, this is the best way to see a city and discover hidden gems and places at your own pace.